ivelum/landing/content/blog/dont-start-with-mobile/index.md

 development team; and a strong focus on feature quality instead of having to check feature compatibility on different platforms.

-Once you’ve designed and developed a web app with a responsive interface, you’re good to go on any device.
+Once you've designed and developed a web app with a responsive interface, you're good to go on any device.
 With nearly 68% of global web traffic coming from mobile devices, according to [SimilarWeb](https://www.similarweb.com/platforms/), targeting a broad mobile audience is a realistic and effective goal that can be achieved through